teaglu/configure/README.md

 in the form of a Composite, and secrets are a map from string to string.
 A replacer is included to make it easy to use replacement sequences in the configuration to refer to secrets.

+## Configuration Managers

+A configuration manager retrieves configurations and sends them to a target to be applied.
+The manager continues to run as a background thread during the operation of the program, and monitors the configuration for changes.
+When a change is detected, the configuration will be sent to the target again.

+Your target may decide to merge the new configuration with the running one for a more seamless in-place update, or it may delete all running items and recreate them.
+If you configuration target throws an exception, the manager will consider this as a rejection of the configuration and will report it back to the source if the source supports that function.

 ## Configuration Manager Factory

 The configuration manager factory takes a URI string, which can either be passed in or read from